Maximizing Financial Aid Opportunities to Make College Affordable at UT Austin

 Eligibility requirements - Incoming freshman with high merit and financial need

-The Hutchison Scholarship opens the doors of international study to students who never would have considered it.
-“We found that waiting for first-generation college students to apply for study abroad wasn’t working,” says Margret Storm McCullers, coordinator of the Hutchison Scholars Program in the UT International Office.
-“There were institutional barriers keeping them out.”
-Unlike most scholarships, the Hutchison Scholarship has no application.
-The program offers a one-time award of $4,000 upon admission to approximately 30 outstanding first-generation college freshman as an invitation to study abroad.
-McCullers says, this proactive method “is reaching an audience that would not likely consider studying abroad.”
+The Hutchison Scholarship provides international study opportunities to students who might not have considered it otherwise.
+“We discovered that waiting for first-generation college students to apply for study abroad wasn’t effective,” says Margret Storm McCullers, coordinator of the Hutchison Scholars Program in the UT International Office.
+“There were institutional barriers preventing their participation.”
+Unlike most scholarships, the Hutchison Scholarship requires no application.
+It offers a one-time award of $4,000 upon admission to around 30 outstanding first-generation college freshmen as an invitation to study abroad.
+McCullers notes that this proactive approach “is reaching an audience unlikely to consider studying abroad.”

 Comments